skrey/yellow-extensions/plugins/googlemaps/README.md

-Googlemaps plugin 0.1.6
+Googlemaps plugin 0.5.1
 =======================
 Embed [Google maps](https://maps.google.com/).

 How do I install this?
 ----------------------
 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
-2. Download [googlemaps.php](googlemaps.php?raw=true), copy into your `system/plugins` folder.
+2. Download [googlemaps.php](googlemaps.php?raw=true), copy it into your `system/plugins` folder.

 To uninstall delete the plugin.